Celebrated Cases of Judge Dee

 Celebrated Cases of Judge Dee (狄公案 (Dí Gōng Àn); lit.
 "Cases of Judge Dee"), also known as Di Gong An or Dee Goong An, is an 18th-century Chinese gong'an detective novel by an anonymous author, "Buti zhuanren" (Chinese: 不题撰人).
 It is loosely based on the stories of Di Renjie (Wade-Giles Ti Jen-chieh), a county magistrate and statesman of the Tang court, who lived roughly 630–700.
-The novel contains cultural elements from later dynasties, rather than Tang Dynasty China, however.
+Though set in Tang dynasty China, the novel also contains cultural elements from later dynasties.
+A translated version was released by Robert van Gulik in 1949; van Gulik would go on to write his own series of Judge Dee novels, starting with The Chinese Maze Murders.

 Translation

 The Dutch sinologist and diplomat Robert van Gulik came across a copy in a second-hand book store in Tokyo and translated the novel into English.
 He then used it as the basis to create his own original Judge Dee stories over the next 20 years.
 Van Gulik wrote: